Swimming Holes in Iowa

 Frequently Asked Questions

-How many swimming holes are in IA?
+How many swimming holes are in Iowa?

-Which swimming holes in IA are free?
+Which swimming holes in Iowa are free?

 Safety varies significantly by location.
-5 officially managed sites in IA typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+2 officially managed sites in Iowa typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in IA do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
-6 sites charge a day-use or parking fee.
+Most swimming holes in Iowa do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+2 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.